isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-funnel-visualization/c-path-browser-funnel.md

 ---
 description: From the Funnel visualization, you can open a Path Browser to identify additional detailed visitor fallout and fall through paths.
-seo-description: From the Funnel visualization, you can open a Path Browser to identify additional detailed visitor fallout and fall through paths.
-seo-title: Adding a Path Browser
 solution: Analytics
 title: Adding a Path Browser
 topic: Data workbench